DilipVarma0212/eda_sales_powerbi/README.md

-# Retail Data Analysis Dashboard
+# Retail Superstore Sales Analysis Dashboard

 *This project focuses on Exploratory Data Analysis (EDA) of a retail superstore dataset using Power BI.*